neurobin/mdx_wikilink_plus/README.md

 ### Configuration through meta data

-Configuration can also be passed through metadata (markdown.extensions.meta).
+Configuration can also be passed through metadata ([markdown.extensions.meta](https://python-markdown.github.io/extensions/meta_data/)).
+Meta-data consists of a series of keywords and values which must be defined at the beginning of a markdown document.

-We recognize the following template:
+The following example uses recognised metadata parameters:

 ```md
 wiki_base_url: /static/